 We want to take the time to reframe disordered thoughts into rational thoughts.

 Maybe we ate breakfast a little earlier, so we’re hungrier for our snack a little earlier.
 Or maybe we left out some essential protein and fat in our prior meal, so we’re not satiated as long.

 Undereating can be cumulative and take time for the body to catch up on.
-By that I mean, if you underate a few days ago, your hunger cues could be stronger in the following days.
+By that I mean, if you underrate a few days ago, your hunger cues could be stronger in the following days.

 There is a theory called the set point theory.
 This theory recognizes that our body will regulate itself to a predetermined, natural weight, despite attempts to change it.

 I have been there and thought, “I can wait another hour until lunch,” or, “I just ate my morning snack.
 I can’t eat again until after lunch.”

 Or, maybe your body is just working harder that day, your hormones are working differently, you didn’t sleep well the night before, you’re recovering from a different workout, etc.

-Don’t feel shameful.
+Don’t feel shameful about feeling hungry.
 Be happy that you have the opportunity to feed that hunger.
 And be happy that you have those hunger cues established in the first place.

 Remember that each time you listen to those hunger cues, you are building on a foundation of trust for your body.
 It gets easier over time.